-Quick links:Climate change mitigation Heat extremes LUCID
+Quick links:Climate change mitigation City scale temperature forecasting LUCID

 The built environment affects local climate due to the thermal and morphological properties of urban areas.
 In addition, anthropogenic (man-made) heat emissions from buildings and traffic are higher within urban areas.
 Thus, urban areas typically experience higher temperatures than rural areas, particularly in the late afternoon and early evening in the summer; this phenomena is known as the 'urban heat island' (UHI) effect.